jlem/ArrayOk/README.md

 // Sorting

-$aok->sortOrder(['Foo', 'Hello', 'one'])      // explicitly changes the order of the array to match the given input array
+$aok->orderBy(['Foo', 'Hello', 'one'])      // explicitly changes the order of the array to match the given input array
+$aok->orderBy('Foo.Hello.one');             // ... or use dot notation to represent the order
+$aok->orderBy(['Foo' => 'f', 'Hello' => 'h', 'one' => 'o'], false) // Pass in "false" if you don't want the array keys and values flipped (e.g. if the array keys are already correct)
+// $aok->orderBy('Foo.Hello.one', false)    // NOT RECOMMENDED.
+Passing in false with dot notation will keep the keys numerically indexed

+$aok->orderByAndGetIntersection(['Foo', 'one'])    // Returns a new array containing only 'Foo' and 'one' values, in that order, leaving out 'Hello'
+$aok->orderByAndGetIntersection(['Foo' => 'f', 'one' => 'o'], false)    // Use false to preserve array key/value positions (e.g. don't flip them)
+$aok->orderByAndGetIntersection('Foo.one')         // ... dot notation allowed

 // Misc